002A/ixora.io/projects/camera-3D/monoscopic-360-video-optimization.rst

   \lim_{x \to \infty} x \tan \left( \frac{2\pi}{x} \right) = 2\pi

-There's nothing special about :math:`\pi` as this happens to be true for any constant :math:`z`:
+There's nothing special about :math:`\pi` here as this happens to be true for any constant :math:`z`:

 .. math::